Eileen Setzler-Hamilton Memorial Scholarship

 2024: Shannon Smith

-• A doctoral student working under the direction of Mary Fabrizio interested in how fishes interact with their environment on multiple spatial and temporal scales, and how these interactions shape community structure, abundance, and movement/dispersal.
+• A doctoral candidate at the College of William & Mary's School of Marine Science at the Virginia Institute of Marine Science under the direction of Mary Fabrizio interested in how fishes interact with their environment on multiple spatial and temporal scales, and how these interactions shape community structure, abundance, and movement/dispersal.

 2023: Andrew McMains

-• A doctoral student working under the direction of Jim Morley and studying the ecological impacts of dredging on coastal habitats.
+• A doctoral student working under the direction of Jim Morley at East Carolina University studying the ecological impacts of dredging on coastal habitats.

 2022: Maddie Johnson

-• A master’s student at ECU advised by Jim Morley and studying habitat use and hatch dates of juvenile sheepshead in North Carolina estuaries.
+• A master’s student advised by Jim Morley at East Carolina University studying habitat use and hatch dates of juvenile sheepshead in North Carolina estuaries.

 2021: Maddie Farmer